NEUR 99: Senior Research and Senior Honors in Neuroscience

 - References: includes complete citations (authors' names, paper titles, journal, volume, page, year).
 See the journal Cell for examples.

-Students who are taking NEUR 199 should follow the Thesis and Dissertation Guide.
+Students who are taking NEUR 199 should follow the Thesis and Dissertation Guide and note other special deadlines in the timetable below.

 Candidacy for Senior Honors